kondrak/rust64/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/77otp2475g7v95mb?svg=true)](https://ci.appveyor.com/project/kondrak/rust64)

 # Rust64 - a C64 emulator written in Rust
 This is my attempt to study the Rust programming language and have fun at the same time.
-The goal is to present in a concise and non-obfuscated way how the C64 works and what's happening behind the scenes once you start a program.
+The goal is to present in the least obfuscated way how the Commodore 64 works and what's happening behind the scenes once you start a program.
 Emulation is cycle based and fairly accurate at this point.

-Dependencies
+The emulator has a built-in visual debugger which lets you view the contents of each memory page in RAM, Color RAM, VIC registers, CIA registers and SID registers.
+The VIC window is a ICU64-style raster debugger where each pixel represents one VIC cycle and any events occuring at that time.

+Major dependencies
 ------------------
 - minifb: https://crates.io/crates/minifb
 - sdl2: https://crates.io./crates/sdl2